thradams/cake/README.md

 [https://discord.gg/YRekr2N65S](https://discord.gg/YRekr2N65S)

-# How cake is developed?
+# How cake is developed ?

 I use Visual Studio 2022 IDE to write and debug the Cake source.
 Cake parses itself using the MSVC includes and generates the X\_86\_msvc